 Need an emergency dentist in Port Melbourne?

 Please contact our team immediately if you need emergency treatment, we will help you on the phone and do our best to see you on the same day.
-There are also some helpful tips below to relieve pain.

 - Broken or dislodged teeth